Archive of papers published before 2020

 The China State Economic & Trade Commission (now the Natoinal Development & Reform Commission) had concluded that it was important to promote the advantages of starting one's own business and is providing support to prospective entrepreneurs in a number of cities around China.
 This paper was one of a number presented at a conference of staff drawn from the business support centres in each of those cities, with the intention of introducing ideas for SME development policy adopted by other countries.

 Robert Kaplan and David Norton followed up their success with the Balanced Scorecard by developing the concept of strategy mapping, a powerful technique which links together the different strategic perspectives of any business.
-I used this technique with the Small Business Service and subsequently wrote about it in Long Range Planning.
+This paper explores the use of strategy mapping as a tool to develop strategy in a public sector agency and suggests a simplified version which can communicate that strategy effectively, both inside and outside the organisation.

 Educating entrepreneurs